Volunteer

 Sleep in Heavenly Peace is where it is today because of the passionate volunteers who believe in the mission of getting kids off the floor and into beds.
 In exchange for just a few hours of your time, you can make a direct, permanent impact in the quality of life for dozens of kids in your community.

-We’re always looking for volunteers to build bunks, go on bed deliveries, host bedding drives, be vocal advocates for our mission, and start new SHP chapters in unserved communities.
+We’re always looking for volunteers to build bunks, go on bed deliveries, be vocal advocates for our mission, and start new SHP chapters in unserved communities.

 Benefits of Volunteering